Let’s work together

 Filing bankruptcy in South Dakota is a complicated procedure.
-It is imperative that your case be handled correctly from the very beginning.
+Thus, it is imperative that your case be handled correctly from the very beginning.
 Trust the experienced lawyer who has filed over 6,840 successful bankruptcy cases since 1990: Call on Thomas A. Blake Law Office when filing bankruptcy in South Dakota.

 - The court filing fee for a Chapter 7 case when filing bankruptcy in South Dakota is $338.00.
 Legal fees will depend on the intricacies of the individual case and the type of bankruptcy being filed.
-We offer a quote after our initial consultation, once we have determined what is required from a legal standpoint.
+Once we have determined what is required from a legal standpoint, we offer a quote after our initial consultation.
 Our fee schedule is very competitive in Sioux Falls and the surrounding areas.

-- As soon as the petition is filed for bankruptcy in South Dakota, creditors must halt collection efforts including lawsuits, foreclosures, garnishments and harassment.
-Within days of the case being filed, the court will send an announcement to all creditors, informing them of the bankruptcy filing, and setting a time for the First Meeting of Creditors.
+- As soon as the petition is filed for bankruptcy in South Dakota, creditors must halt collection efforts.
+This includes lawsuits, foreclosures, garnishments and harassment.
+Within days of the case being filed, the court will send an announcement to all creditors.
+The announcement will inform them of the bankruptcy filing, in addition to setting a time for the First Meeting of Creditors.

-- The First Meeting of Creditors is attended by the debtor, his or her attorney, and the Bankruptcy Trustee.
-Creditors can also attend, but when filing bankruptcy in Sioux Falls, for most Chapter 7 cases no creditors are present.
-This meeting takes approximately 10 minutes and it is intended to verify the material in the original bankruptcy paperwork.
+- The First Meeting of Creditors is attended by the debtor, his/her attorney, and the Bankruptcy Trustee.
+Creditors can also attend, but, when filing bankruptcy in Sioux Falls, no creditors are present for most Chapter 7 cases.
+This meeting takes approximately 10 minutes and it’s intended to verify the material in the original bankruptcy paperwork.
 In the average Chapter 7 case, clients rarely attend further meetings or hearings.